 IMPORTANT: While this article serves as an Advanced Settings reference, we recommend you do not change these settings unless instructed to by a Malwarebytes Support technician.

 To review or edit Exploit Protection Advanced Settings, go to Policies > Select a policy > Windows > Settings > Real-Time Protection > Advanced Settings.

-Application Hardening settings help applications act more resilient against vulnerability exploits.
+Application Hardening settings help programs be more resilient against exploits.

-- DEP Enforcement: Activates permanent Data Execution Prevention in applications that do not do this by default.
+- DEP Enforcement: Activates permanent Data Execution Prevention in applications that don't do this by default.

 - Dynamic Anti-HeapSpraying Enforcement: Analyzes the memory heap of a protected process to look for malicious shellcode.

 - Bottom-Up ASLR Enforcement: Adds randomization to the memory heap when the process starts.